Design Research And Visual Design

 Our connection to food runs deep.
 It can have a profound impact on our self-image, our understanding of resources and our health.
 The battleground where these early food impressions are formed is our public school cafeteria.
 Taking a holistic, child-centered approach, this class researched and designed a new cafeteria for a CPS elementary school that makes healthy food choices obvious, connects farms to food and reintroduces healthy living throughout school life.

-This is a group project I participated when I was a student at SAIC.
+This is a group project I participated in when I was a student at SAIC.
 My main role was working with other classmates to do design research.
-After the research was completed, I worked as a part of visual design team to design the food explorer passport and the food portfolio.
+After the research was completed, I worked as a part of the visual design team to design the Food Explorer Passport and the Food Portfolio.